ravgotrasahil/ravgotrasahil-github.io/teaching/r/titanic/titanic.md

 This command creates a subset of the original data set containing all the males and none of the females.
 Note two things about the right-hand side of this expression:
-1. We put "male" in quotation marks.
+1. We put "male" in quotation marks, because sex is a categorical variable.
 2. The double-equals sign `==` is used to check for equality, as opposed to the single equals sign `=` used in variable assignment.

 Let's now build a table from this subset: